 The ability to learn is one of humanity’s outstanding characteristics which occur throughout life either consciously or unconsciously.

 For every individual, each learning experience is a unique one which can be influenced by a couple of factors — motivation to learn, aptitude, learning style, the facilitator and general learning environment amongst others.
-The advent and advancement in technology has transformed both the learning process and the learning environment.
+The advent and advancement in technology have transformed both the learning process and the learning environment.

 The learning environment has moved from traditional methods to a more social, collaborative and engaging platform.
 Bite-sized learning has also taken the place of information overload; thereby simplifying the assimilation process of information in a more efficient and effective way.

 Modern-day learning is holistic in nature with a focus on a blend of tools, available (resources), the participators (learners), material (content), and instructors (educators).
 With the increased level of internet penetration even in developing nations, technology is constantly engaging learners across the globe thereby creating a boundless exchange of ideas and information.
-It also facilitates collaboration and joint learning via social media, applications and software.
+It also facilitates collaboration and joint learning via social media, applications, and software.
 These platforms also support formative assessment and feedback.

 In addition, technology has created new opportunities and transformed the learner’s experience either as an individual, group or organisation.
 Learning is now personalised based on the learner’s current developmental stage — the pressure of unhealthy competition is eliminated — instead, learners can get support from other online learners and schedule short-term sessions with an online tutor.